iamutk4/ece-6500-convex-stochastic-optimization/README.md

 4. PS4: Communication network, joint congestion control for utility maximization, rate allocation for optimal routing problem under the power constrained network setting, function and develop the gradient-based algorithm for the problem designed, develop the associated gradient method by associaing Lagrangian multiplier, Markov chain, Foster-Lyapunov criterion, global balance equations, Dual Algorithm, Primal-Dual Algorithm, and Heavy-Ball Method (MATLAB)

+5. Project: Research done on Augmented Lagrangian Methods - Motivation, equality and inequality constrained problems, algorithm for ALM, advantages & disadvantages, and python implementation of the algorithm